 - advice: outlines what support you will provide either directly or indirectly

 - review process: includes the date of issue and date for review.

 A good policy has a definite purpose and is:

 - easily understood and written in plain, jargon-free English

-- is suited to the culture of the organisation
+- suited to the culture of the organisation

-- is developed through the involvement of employees and interested stakeholders
+- developed through the involvement of employees and interested stakeholders

 It can be hard to write a policy from scratch.
 There are a number of websites which contain sample policies you can download.
 These are intended as guidance only.